 ISA Private Client Services

 The ISA Private Client Services program is intended to educate ISA appraisers who wish to work with high-net-worth clients and their collections.
-Participants will learn best practices and how to work with the gatekeepers specializing in Private Client services.
-While not a certification, after completion of the proposed program, ISA appraisers can use the ISA Private Client Services affiliation to promote this service in their appraisal practices:
+Participants will learn best practices and how to work with the gatekeepers specializing in Private Client Services.
+While not a certification, after completion of the program, ISA appraisers can use the ISA Private Client Services affiliation to promote this service in their appraisal practices.

-- Complete the two-day ISA Private Client Services seminar, Appraising in the World of High-Net-Worth Individuals, in person or as a live stream
+- Complete the two-day ISA Private Client Services seminar, Appraising in the World of High-Net-Worth Individuals, in person or as a recorded webinar

 - Be compliant with the most current USPAP and AQB regulations and standards

 - Have an ISA AM designation or above and be an ISA member in good standing